omega8cc/boa/docs/BACKUP_REGIONS.md

 ## General Bucket Behavior

 Most providers allow **automatic bucket creation** if sufficient credentials and permissions are provided.
-However, some providers (e.g., **UpCloud**) require **manual bucket creation** before the first backup.
+However, some providers (e.g., **Linode**) require **manual bucket creation** before the first backup.
 Below is a detailed breakdown for each provider.

 ---